shaphill/dcad-terraform-demo/README.md

 # Instructions
 These playbooks have been tested with Terraform version 1.3.1 and Cisco ACI collection version 2.6.0

-To run the demo, use the following commands:
+To run the demo, add login parameters and use the following commands:
 ```
 $ terraform init
 $ terraform plan